BobJones13579/fantasy-dashboard/docs/4-Debugging/error-log.md

 # Error Log

+## TLDR

+Centralized tracking of all errors, exceptions, and issues encountered during the development and operation of the Fantasy Football Companion App with resolution status and lessons learned.

 ## Purpose

 This document tracks all errors, exceptions, and issues encountered during the development and operation of the Fantasy Football Companion App.